jasonslyvia/react-anything-sortable/README.md

 // UMD build is provided as well, but please do consider use modern module bundlers like webpack or browserify.
 ```

-You have to add necessary styles for sortable working properly, if you're using bundle tools like webpack, just
+You have to add necessary styles for sortable to work properly, if you're using bundle tools like webpack, just

 ```javascript
 import 'react-anything-sortable/sortable.css';